 WBU professor citizenship

-by Guest Author on July 3, 2014 in institutions
+by Guest Author on July 3, 2014 in uncategorized

 PLAINVIEW -- For Wayland Baptist University professor Dr. Charles Huang, this July 4 holiday will be like none he has ever experienced before.
 Of course, having only been in the United States since 2007, Huang and his family haven't seen too many July 4 celebrations.